When restaurants update their menus annually, food waste is cut, and costs are lowered.

 Two things on every restaurant owner’s mind are costs and profits.
 How well the first is tended to is reflected in the second.
 Even when customers are happy and the reservations book is full, balancing the two is a time-consuming responsibility.

 Restaurants are finding that annually updating the menu helps to maintain a good balance between costs and profits.
 A menu analysis gives you a chance to revisit food costs and find cheaper alternatives, and to toss any duds on the menu.
-Below, we share more on the benefits of updating your restaurant menu, what to look out for, and how to to help you.
+Below, we share more on the benefits of updating your restaurant menu, what to look out for, and how to harness the power of your POS system to help you.

 Review Food Costs and Find Cheaper Suppliers or Ingredients